ethereum/consensus-specs/specs/electra/fork-choice.md

 ### Extended `PayloadAttributes`

-`PayloadAttributes` is extended with the maximum number of blobs per block.
+*Note*: `PayloadAttributes` is extended with the target/maximum number of blobs per block.

 ```python
 @dataclass